Sampling from $p$-adic algebraic manifolds: Applications and examples

 \subsubsection{Modular curves}

 Let $N$ be a positive integer and consider the modular curve $X_1(N)$.
-This is a smooth projective curve defined over $\Q$, and it has the following \textit{moduli} interpretation: for any field $K$ with characteristic $0$, noncuspidal\footnote{Modular curves have only finitely many cuspidal points.
-This will be important for what follows.} $K$-points of $X_1(N)$ classify isomorphism classes of pairs $(E,P)$, where $E$ is an elliptic curve over $K$ and $P$ is a point of $E(K)$ of order $N$.
-For the theory of modular curves, see \cite{DiamondShurman}.
-See also \cite[Section~C.13]{SilvermanI} for a quick introduction.
+This is a smooth projective curve defined over $\Q$, and it has the following \textit{moduli} interpretation: for any field $K$ with characteristic $0$, non-cuspidal\footnote{Modular curves have only finitely many cuspidal points.
+This will be important for what follows.} $K$-points of $X_1(N)$ parametrize isomorphism classes of pairs $(E,P)$, where $E$ is an elliptic curve over $K$ and $P$ is a point of $E(K)$ of order $N$.
+For a reference, see \cite{DiamondShurman}, or \cite[Section~C.13]{SilvermanI} for a quick introduction.

 In this example, we will sample uniformly from $\Z_{31}$-points of $X_1(30)$, and compute the \textit{Tamagawa numbers} of the corresponding elliptic curves over $\Q_{31}$.
 For an elliptic curve $E/\Qp$, the finite index